AI-Driven Debt-Avalanche Strategist

 The Debt Standards: FICO-12 & The Trended Data Revolution

 The credit scoring landscape has fundamentally shifted.
 Traditional 'snapshots' have been replaced by Trended Data Analytics.
-Your score in is a reflection of your 'Debt Direction.'
+Your score in 2026 is a reflection of your 'Debt Direction.'
 Are your balances decreasing consistently?
-Are you avoiding 'Re-Leveraging'? our engine utilizes these FICO-12 Standard Signals, ensuring your payoff plan maximizes your future borrowing power.
+Are you avoiding 'Re-Leveraging'?
+Our engine utilizes these FICO-12 Standard Signals, ensuring your payoff plan maximizes your future borrowing power.

 1. Interest-Rate Arbitrage: The Smart Money Move

-In, debt is a 'Spread.'
+In 2026, debt is a 'Spread.'
 If you have a legacy mortgage at 3% but can earn 5.5% in a risk-free Digital Treasury, paying off the debt is mathematically incorrect.
 Our tool audits your debts against Arbitrage Benchmarks, identifying which loans are 'Strategic' and which are 'Toxic'.

 2. Debt Snowfall: The Stress-Index Hybrid